amitgoswami1027/CognitiveTechnology/README.md

 ![image](https://user-images.githubusercontent.com/13011167/84102801-0e666d80-aa2f-11ea-8d7b-86c4dd4b1454.png)

+Soar has a decision cycle to makes decisions.
+At the input step, it checks the input Working Memory for values.
+In the proposal step, Soar utilizes procedural memory rules to create operators if the situation is correct (ie. certain working memory elements in the rules match).
+The operator decision step is automatic but requires special tuning that we'll talk about later.
+This is where Soar picks one and only one operator.
+At the operator application step Soar checks which rules match the situation and have the selected operator.
+Finally, in the Output step Soar outputs to the working memory.
+The cycle then repeats.

 #### Procedural Memory
 Let's assume for the purposes of this example that our environment will tell us it is raining with the use of input-link variable.
 We'll 'pack the umbrella' by placing an attribute/value pair of pack/umbrella on the output-link.
 Proposal Rule 1: If it is raining outside then create an operator 'ItsRaining' Apply Rule 1: If an operator exists in the working memory called 'ItsRaining' and it was selected in the decision phase then put pack/umbrella on the output link